certainty/go-braces/README.md

 # Go-Braces
 A comprehensive compiler and VM implementation for programming language enthusiasts.

+## Project state

+While I'm making good progress most of this is in very very early development and many of the features only exist in my head.
+I totally expect this to take maybe a year till this is somewhere in a state I can show it, at the current rate of development.
+Well I guess that's just it.
+If you still feel interested or even want to contribute, please get in contact.
+I'm happy to nerd out about this :)

 ## Overview

 Go-Braces is a dialect of the Scheme programming language, offering a compiler and virtual machine (VM) designed as a learning platform for individuals interested in building programming languages and compilers.